 The term Off-Page SEO is usually used to refer to link building in the industry.
 It means all the practices carried out outside of your website to increase its rankings on search engines.

-Law firms can boost their rankings in local search by paying attention to Google My Business profile.
+Law firms can boost their rankings in the local search pack by paying attention to their Google My Business profile.

 These local directories will help your website get found by potential clients and will send SEO-friendly trust signals to your website.

 Another important but less often considered by local businesses is reviews.
 Client reviews are a huge one for your law firms.

 A 5-star rating and positive reviews can be the deciding factor that convinces a potential client to work with you over a poorly-reviewed competitor.